MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`output_location`** - **Output location**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The directory location of the compiled application code after building is complete, relative to the working directory.
-Set this an empty string (`''`) when bypassing automatic build and only deploy is required
+Set this an empty string (`''`) when bypassing automatic build and only deploy is required.
 <!-- :::editable-content-end::: -->
 <br>